ara303/wp-optimisations/README.md

 3. oEmbed is included and adds quite a lot of bloat for what little it does.

 ## What it does
-- Removes unnecessary CSS files (at the moment, just the Block Library CSS (`block-library`).
+- Removes unnecessary CSS files (at the moment, just the Block Library CSS, `block-library`).
 - Remove jQuery Migrate, because it's not necessary in most cases.
 - Remove the quagmire that is oEmbed support.